carbonblack/cbapi-python/docs/enterprise-protection.rst

 Main Interface
 --------------

-To use cbapi with Carbon Black Protection, you will be using the CbEnterpriseProtectionAPI.
+To use cbapi with Carbon Black Protection, you will be using the CbProtectionAPI.
-The CbEnterpriseProtectionAPI object then exposes two main methods to select data on the Carbon Black server:
+The CbProtectionAPI object then exposes two main methods to select data on the Carbon Black server:

-.. autoclass:: cbapi.protection.rest_api.CbEnterpriseProtectionAPI
+.. autoclass:: cbapi.protection.rest_api.CbProtectionAPI
     :members:
     :inherited-members: